MicrosoftDocs/win32/desktop-src/WMP/downloaditem-cancel.md

 ---
 title: DownloadItem.cancel method
 description: Note This section describes functionality designed for use by online stores.
 Use of this functionality outside the context of an online store is not supported.
-The cancel method cancels the download. ms.assetid: 'b3715fde-6a83-45fa-92ea-1cbffbee7274'
+The cancel method cancels the download. ms.assetid: b3715fde-6a83-45fa-92ea-1cbffbee7274
+keywords:
-keywords: ["cancel method Windows Media Player", "cancel method Windows Media Player , DownloadItem class", "DownloadItem class Windows Media Player , cancel method"]
+- cancel method Windows Media Player
+- cancel method Windows Media Player , DownloadItem class
+- DownloadItem class Windows Media Player , cancel method
 topic_type:
 - apiref
 api_name: